padogrid/geode-1-cluster-app-ln-ny-perf_test_wan/README.md

 # View clusters individually
 show_cluster -long -cluster ny show_cluster -long -cluster ln

+# If you created group, then 'show_group' also displays both clusters
+show_group -long
 ```

 You should see the following URLs from the command outputs.